 Academic upgrading, bridging, or college preparation programs are eligible.
 Students must indicate how completion of study will help them gain admission to a post-secondary program or lead to future gainful employment.

 How will awards be paid?

 Awards are intended to assist recipients with mandatory costs such as tuition and fees.
-For students with severe financial constraints or unique circumstances, awards may be provided to assist with cost related to attending school, such as textbooks.
 The awards will not provide a living allowance or technology items such as computers, software, upgrades, internet fees or related equipment.

 In general, awards for tuition and fees will be paid directly to the institution upon receipt of invoice.
 Awards to institutions will not be confirmed until conditions are met.

 It is the responsibility of the award recipient to ensure that all the conditions for an award are met in advance of the institution fee deadline.
 Failure to do so will result in the award not being confirmed with the institution by the fee deadline and may result in the award being revoked.

 The application deadline is March 31 of each year.

 Applications must be submitted through the online application system by 11:59 pm on the deadline day.
 If you have any questions please e-mail: firstname.lastname@example.org